diningphil/CGMM/README.md

 To replicate our experiments on graph classification, first modify the *config_CGMM.yml* file accordingly (use CGMM as model), then execute:
 `python Launch_Experiments.py --config-file config_CGMM.yml --inner-folds None --outer-folds 10 --inner-processes [processes to use for internal cross validation] --outer-processes [processes to use for external cross validation] --dataset [DATASET STRING]`

-By default, datasets are created to implement external 10-fold CV for model assessment, i.e. split between train and TEST, and an internal hold-out split of the training set (10% as VALIDATION set for model selection).
-If you change the data splits, you have to modify the **--inner-folds** and **--outer-folds** arguments accordingly.
+By default, datasets are created to implement external 10-fold CV for model assessment, i.e. random splits between train and TEST, and an internal hold-out split of the training set (10% as VALIDATION set for model selection).
+If you change the number of data splits, you have to modify the **--inner-folds** and **--outer-folds** arguments accordingly.
 NOTE: a hold-out technique is associate to **--inner(outer)-folds = None**.
+Reproducibility is not hampered by different random splits in our case.

 For node classification on PPI, use CGMMPPI in the config file instead of CGMM (to be refactored.
 In this case, you have to preprocess PPI before running on multiprocessing.
 You can do this by appending the `--debug` argument the very first time you try to train on PPI with CGMM).